Aandri99/FPGAPau/LED-blink.md

 * Define the module ports (they can also be changed later, within the HDL code).
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/defineModule.PNG" width="350"/>

-* The new source file (*counter.vhd*) will be added to the project source tree.
+* The new source file (*counter.vhd* or *counter.v*) will be added to the project source tree.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/counterVhd.PNG" width="1000"/>

-* Edit *counter.vhd* to include the counter logic (see [FPGA-Notes-for-Scientists/hdl/counter.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) for a working example).
+* Edit *counter.vhd* or *counter.v* to include the counter logic (see [VHDL](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.vhd) and [Verilog](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/counter.v) working examples).

 * Add the HDL counter module to your design.
 To this end, right-click on the design and select *Add Module*.
 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/addModule.PNG" width="220"/>